 Pingali is a Fellow of the ACM, IEEE and AAAS.
 He was awarded the Distinguished Alumnus Award by the Indian Institute of Technology (Kanpur), India in 2013.

 Chris Rossbach is co-founder and CTO of Katana Graph.
-Chris is an Assistant Professor at UT Austin, an affiliated Senior Researcher with VMware Research group, an alumnus of Microsoft Research's Silicon Valley Lab, and a veteran of multiple successful Silicon Valley startups.
+Chris is an Associate Professor at UT Austin, a former Senior Researcher with VMware Research group, an alumnus of Microsoft Research's Silicon Valley Lab, and a veteran of multiple successful Silicon Valley startups.